This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 - 3 Lemons, washed

 1. Using a fork, remove all the elderflowers from the stalks and mix in a bowl with the sugar.
 Leave them for 2-3 hours and mash the mixture up with the fork as you mix, every 20 minutes or so.
-What you’re doing here is infusing the sugar with the Elderflower fragrance and flavour.
+What you’re doing here is infusing the sugar with the Elderflower fragrance and flavor.

-2. After the 2-3 hours, add the water and stir until the sugar has fully dissolved.
-Then add the white grape juice, yeast and yeast nutrient.
+2. After 2-3 hours, add the water and stir until the sugar has fully dissolved.
+Then add the white grape juice, yeast, and yeast nutrient.

 3. Halve the lemons and squeeze the juice into the bowl – then toss the lemon halves in as well.
 4. Cover with a clean kitchen towel and leave for 5 days, stirring occasionally.
 It starts fermenting at this time and if you add it to the demi-john too early it can create a mess.

-5. After the 5 days, siphon into a sterilised demi-john (carboy) and fit an airlock to it.
+5. After the 5 days, siphon into a sterilized demi-john (carboy) and fit an airlock to it.
 Leave the mixture to ferment for about 1-2 weeks or until the bubbles in the airlock slow down to a standstill.
 You should keep the champagne in a room with the temperature recommended on the yeast packet.

-6. Siphon into sterilised plastic drinks bottles after specific gravity 1010 is reached (use a hydrometer) and leave for a few weeks to ferment further.
-This further fermentation is what will give it it’s fizz!
-This is also why it’s safer to use plastic drinks bottles because glass bottles, though lovely to look at, can explode if you’re not careful.
+6. Siphon into sterilized plastic drinks bottles after specific gravity 1010 is reached (use a hydrometer) and leave for a few weeks to ferment further.
+This further fermentation is what will give it its fizz!
+This is also why it’s safer to use plastic drink bottles because glass bottles, though lovely to look at, can explode if you’re not careful.

 7. Serve the Elderflower Champagne chilled and enjoy the taste of summer